Mystery Science Theater 3001

 "No, it's not!"
 Crow retorted cheerfully.

 "Crow!"
 Mike exclaimed.
-"There are two paddles, and they're just knocking a
+"There are two paddles, and they're

 small dot back and forth!
 That's all Pong is!"